Hedonic Seat Arrangement Problems: Introduction

 \section{Introduction}

-Given a set of $n$ agents with preferences for each other and an $n$-vertex graph, called the {\em seat graph}, we consider to assign each agent to a vertex in the graph.
-Each agent has a utility that depends on the agents assigned to neighbors vertices in the graph.
-Intuitively, if a neighbor is preferable for the agent, his/her utility is high.
+Given a set of $n$ agents with preferences for each other and an $n$-vertex graph, called the {\em seat graph}, we consider assigning each agent to a vertex in the graph.
+Each agent has a utility that depends on the neighbors in the graph.
+Intuitively, if a neighbor is preferable to the agent, his/her utility is high.
 This models several situations such as seat arrangements in classrooms, offices, restaurants, or vehicles.
 Here, a vertex corresponds to a seat and an assignment corresponds to a seat arrangement.
 If we arrange seats in a classroom, the seat graph is a grid.
 As another example, if we consider a round table in a restaurant, the seat graph is a cycle.
 We name the model \textsc{Seat Arrangement}.

 \textsc{Seat Arrangement} is related to hedonic games \cite{Handbook2016}.
-If the seat graph in a \textsc{Seat Arrangement} instance is a disjoint union of cliques, then each clique may be viewed as a potential coalition.
-Hence an arrangement on that graph naturally corresponds to a coalition forming.
-In that sense, this model is considered a hedonic game of arrangement on topological structures.
+If the seat graph in a \textsc{Seat Arrangement} instance is a disjoint union of cliques, then each clique can be viewed as a potential coalition.
+Hence an arrangement on that graph naturally corresponds to a coalition forming.\footnote{Because the size of each coalition in a hedonic game with $n$ agents is not designated in general, one may think the size of each clique in a \textsc{Seat Arrangement} instance cannot be determined.
+However, this can be done by taking $n$ cliques of size $n$ and $n^2-n$ neutral agents.} \revised{In that sense, this model is a generalization of hedonic games.}